 Will all of my credit accounts show up in my payment history?

 Your credit accounts might or might not all show up in your payment history.
 Whether an account shows up depends on whether that particular lender reports to the bureau that created your report, and on the type of credit account it is.

 There are three types of credit accounts that can show up in your payment history:

 - Installment loans: These are lump sums that you borrow and repay in installments over a fixed period.
 Examples include mortgages, auto loans, and student loans.

-Factors that make up your payment history
+Components that make up your payment history

-- How late your payments currently are or have been in the past
+- How late your payments currently are or have been in the past.

 Seeing a sudden drop in your credit score due to a late payment on your credit report can be frustrating.
 Thankfully, the effects of negative marks always diminish over time if you address them and work toward reestablishing a good payment history.

 Take the following steps to improve your credit score: